manningstinson/holbertonschool-simple_shell/docs/atoi.md

 }
 ```

-Summary: The `is_delim` function checks if a given character is a delimiter by iterating through the provided delimiter string.
+The `is_delim` function checks if a given character is a delimiter by iterating through the provided delimiter string.

 ```c
 /**